grumdrig/slog/README.md

 available in some places or something.
 Exchange a treasure with some guy?
 Stick NPC's in each tile?

-Switch spells back to a list, then put the spell ID in each slot.
-If spells have levels, put that in the MSB, but maybe just have separate spells for higher levels.

-There's no point in having %-learnedness for spells and training.
-Just have it take as long as it takes.

 List of spells from a note on my phone:

 * Susan’s Opening Salvo